charlieh0tel/pdp11_stuff/mdrsys/README.txt

 % make
 % pdp11 mdrsys.ini

+Enter 'G' to start.
 It does not currently respond to input.

 Details